Kashmita Prasad, AMFT/APCC

 Compassionate, empathic, and encouraging, I strive to create a welcoming space, where you can explore your individuality, process your unique challenges, and develop new skills and insights.
 Our work together is tailored to you, often drawing from strengths based, solution-focused, cognitive-behavioral, and mindfulness-based modalities.
 Whether you are struggling with an eating disorder, experiencing depression or anxiety, caught in addiction, or navigating a life transition, I will walk by you in your journey of growth and healing.

 Kari works with teens, transitional age youth, adults, and older adults as well as couples and families.
+She is LGBT aware and affirming.

 Her fee is $140 for individuals and $160 for couples/family therapy and she accepts Cigna.